 Saturnalia, which was celebrated by the Romans on December 17th, was an inversion festival of huge proportions, as slaves were served by their masters, and everyone’s door was open for everyone else.
-On the main square, the “Saturnalia Prince” or “Lord of Misrule” was crowned, and given the duty of leading the festivities.
+On the main square, the “Saturnalia Prince” or “Lord of Misrule” was crowned and given the duty of leading the festivities.

-In this way, the Roman Solstice ritual had more in common with, say, Brazilian Carnival than most types of Christmas celebration.
+In this way, the Roman Solstice ritual had more in common with, say, Brazilian Carnival than most types of Christmas celebrations.
 But the outrageous costumes of Carnival pale in comparison to the wild celebrations of the Romans: Even the city’s laws were changed during Saturnalia to accommodate the festivities.
 All of this, of course, was done to honor the God of agriculture and wealth, Saturn.

 The wild and crazy goings-on of Saturnalia continued more than 700 years after Saturn’s last appearance in mythology.
 Saturnalia was all about laughter, eating and drinking — a stark contrast to the cold and dark of the shortest day of the year.